rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ### Added recently

 1. Jennifer Weinman's request: " think a good future musing (add it to your list...) would be something about kid-friendly faculty environments, or having kids pre-tenure.
 It's something I've talked about with many, but don't see publicly discussed in print all that often."
 I could start with the old Faculty House Faculty Fridays.
+It could be in the musing for prospective faculty.

 1. Spaces after sentences.  <https://www.washingtonpost.com/news/speaking-of-science/wp/2018/05/04/one-space-between-each-sentence-they-said-science-just-proved-them-wrong-2/>